sylvaingchassang/chassang.github.io/research.md

       non-secure direct elicitation.
 Hard garbling provide durable improvements in information transmission."

-    - title:   "Data Driven Antitrust: Theory and Application to Missing Bids"
-      coauthors:
-        - k_kawai
-        - j_nakabayashi
-        - j_ortner
-      year:  2019
-      journal: "R&R, Econometrica"
-      internal: True
-      url:   "/assets/papers/data_driven_antitrust.pdf"
-      note: "We document a novel bidding pattern observed in procurement auctions from Japan: winning bids tend to be isolated.
-There is a missing mass of close losing bids.
-This pattern is suspicious in the following sense: it is inconsistent with competitive behavior under arbitrary information structures.
-Building on this observation, we develop a theory of data-driven regulation based on “safe tests."

     - title: "Data-Driven Incentive Alignment in Capitation Schemes"
       coauthors:
         - m_braverman